AI in Recruitment: What AI Won’t Do For You?

 EVENT DETAILS

-Artificial Intelligence in recruitment offers data-driven insights and automates time-consuming tasks, but there are areas where it struggles.
+There is a growing pressure to automate processes in recruitment and people management, and Artificial Intelligence offers data-driven insights, but there are areas where it struggles.

-Should we include sports and hobbies in our CVs, what are the do’s and don’ts with candidate data, and what do HR leaders need to know about the AI Act?
+Should we include sports and hobbies in our CVs, what are do’s and don’ts with candidate data, what HR leaders need to know about the AI Act?
 These and other topics have been discussed at yesterday’s HR Committee’s meeting entitled AI in recruitment: What AI won’t do for you?

 SPEAKERS